thespacebean/quotes-api/README.md

 - PHP 8.2
 - Composer 2+
 - Postman or other API client (if you want to access the API directly)
-- Xdebug and/or PCOV extensions for PHP (if you want to generate code coverage report)
+- Xdebug and/or PCOV extensions for PHP (if you want to generate code coverage reports)

 ## Local Setup